jmil/Bioe421_521-MicrocontrollerApplications/Lab_01--RaspberryPiConfig/Lab01_C--UnderstandingTheShell.md

 	1. What command will let you reboot the Pi?<br><br><br>
 	1. What percentage of the CPU does the `top` command utilize?<br><br><br>

+## Shutdown Procedure

+1. Shutdown your Pi properly:

+		$ sudo shutdown -h now

+ Unplug everthing and restore the Windows desktop computer to a working state.

 ###Make sure you show your work to an Instructor before you leave for the day.